F5ChannelSE/stc/checkpoint3/README.md

 ## F5

-Read or watch the video at the end. https://devcentral.f5.com/s/articles/Pushing-Updates-to-BIG-IP-w-Consul-Terraform-Sync?tab=series&page=1
+Read the article or watch the video at the end.
+[DevCentral](https://devcentral.f5.com/s/articles/Pushing-Updates-to-BIG-IP-w-Consul-Terraform-Sync?tab=series&page=1)

 Question – How many pool members was Eric able to quickly scale up to at the end of the video using Consul Terraform Sync?